-The absorptive capacity theory also supported companies to absorb new information from their environment and utilize it to produce new products (Müller et al., 2020).
-Based on our observation and interview with Indonesian batik SMEs, we would argue that the SME owners collaborating with their suppliers, distributors, or competitors during their initial survival strategy would become more innovative.
+The absorptive capacity (ACAP) theory also supports companies in absorbing new information from their environment and utilizing it to produce new products (Müller et al., 2020).
+Based on our observations and interviews with Indonesian batik SMEs, we would argue that SME owners collaborating with their suppliers, distributors, or competitors during their initial survival strategy would become more innovative.